 Does this comply with HIPAA requirements?Yes, the only information we collect is a partial birth date (month and year) and the person’s first initial, sex, and years of education.
 We do not collect any other data except the code the office uses that lets them identify the patient later when they receive the cognitive report.
 The data is de-identified at the source.

 Who or what do you compete against?Mostly we are competing against the standard paper tests of established dementia.
 Most doctors use the tedious and sometimes embarrassing MMSE (Mini Mental State Examination) or MoCA (Montreal Cognitive Assessment).
 These require a trained clinician to oversee the patient and can be intimidating to the patient.

-How much time does the test take?The full version will take your patient about 30 minutes.
-The Short version will take about 20 minutes.
+How much time do the tests take?The full version of the test battery will take your patient about 30 minutes.
+The Short version of the test battery will take about 20 minutes.
 Untrained staff members have only to spend about 2 minutes to log the patient in.
 Cognitive reports are returned within an hour of test completion.

 How do you charge?We directly bill the clinician monthly based on a total number of completed tests.
 No advance or minimum purchases are required and there are no charges when a patient cannot complete the tests.